ronbonb0n/GroupR/README.md

 # Sounds:

 Almost all of the sounds we have used in the game were created specifically for it, either using an online tool [jsfxr](https://sfxr.me/) or by recording them with a microphone and editing them afterward.
-Huge efforts were made to produce each and every sound for the game; however, due to a lack of resources, expertise, and equipment to create our own original audio files, some couldn't be produced from scratch.
+Huge efforts were made to produce each and every sound for the game; however, due to a lack of resources, expertise, and equipment to create original audio files, some couldn't be produced from scratch.

-Using an open-source website that offers sounds that can be used in projects [Freesound](https://freesound.org/), some sounds were used to get inspiration.
+Using an open-source website, [Freesound](https://freesound.org/), that offers sounds that can be used in projects, some sounds were used to get inspiration.
 Based on those sounds, new audio files were produced, edited, and passed through pitch and amplitude shifters, de-noisers, exponential fades, and other filters to make them suitable for the game:

 - Drones' rotors: Eelke's sound was modified (available at https://freesound.org/people/Eelke/sounds/198235/) and used it in the game.
 - Background ambience of a level: Edited the sound provided by Flamiffer (available at https://freesound.org/people/Flamiffer/sounds/530161) and used it in the game.